-Using height in still life photography composition | Photofocus
+Using height in still life photography composition

 Flat Lay

 Introducing a top-down Flat Lay can solve this issue if everything is fairly flat in your scene.
 Getting the camera directly over your scene can often be tricky.
 If it is on a table, you may need to stand on a chair or ladder and that can be quite dangerous.
-I recommend having flat boards that can resemble a table top and place them on the floor or lower table to make it easier (and safer) to hold your camera over.
+I recommend having flat boards that can resemble a tabletop and placing them on the floor or lower table to make it easier (and safer) to hold your camera over.

-Using a tripod with an extension arm that places your camera directly over your subject are wonderful as well.
-Just make sure they are securely weighted down with a sandbag or similar to prevent the tripod tipping over, which could cause damage to yourself and your camera gear.
+Using a tripod with an extension arm that places your camera directly over your subject is wonderful as well.
+Just make sure they are securely weighted down with a sandbag or similar to prevent the tripod from tipping over, which could cause damage to yourself and your camera gear.

 Negative space

 Sometimes it is nice to give the viewer some room to breathe (i.e. don’t zoom in all the way) and let there be some negative space in the picture.
-It’s soothing on the eyes and mind, especially if you are doing a more editorial style shoot with multiple images.
+It’s soothing on the eyes and mind, especially if you are doing a more editorial-style shoot with multiple images.
 Sure, you can shoot up close and highlight the fine details.
 But also be sure to pull back and show more of the overall concept, including any height in the image.

 Do not be afraid of having lots of black or white space in your image (or any other color, really).
 Especially in the case of white on white or neutral on neutral.
 Using silhouettes on black can add a sense of drama and intrigue, as well as being minimalistic and engaging.